How many times can you take the bar exam? We’re here to give you the information you need about where and how many times you can retake the bar!

 Still have questions about retaking the bar exam, and which state allows you to retake the bar as many times as you need?
 Keep reading as we answer some of your frequently asked questions below.

-According to the American Bar Association, about 88% of people who take the bar within two years of graduating from law school pass the exam.
+According to the American Bar Association, over 88% of people who take the bar within two years of graduating from law school pass the exam.

 You can take the bar exam five times in Texas.
 Note that according to Texas’s Board of Law Examiners, if you sit for any part of the exam, it counts as one of your attempts.